-All developing effort is to ensure that the project is completed and meet the user expectation.
-To achieve this success, you need to pay enough attention to analyze:
+All developing effort is to ensure that the project is completed and meet the user's expectation.
+To achieve this success, you need to pay enough attention to analyzing:

 - User needs: define your software’s end-users and how they use it.
 Correctly understanding the user's needs will give you a clear direction on how your software should be built.